hsp-iit/tour-guide-robot/skills/motorsNotInFault/readme.md

-# This action asks the goal to PoiManager and it sends to the navigation
+## This condition checks if the robot motors are in fault